Retirement Age: When Can I Retire in Australia?

 If you are aged 60 or over and have had an employment arrangement come to an end after reaching age 60, then all of your super up to that point will become accessible in full, even if you decide to continue working in a different job or capacity.

-If you are over age 60 and still working and have simply continued in your existing role, you have access to your super via a TTR pension.
+If you are aged 60 or over and still working and have simply continued in your existing role, you have access to your super via a TTR pension.

 Related article: How Much Super Do I Need to Retire at 60